 Elder Helplines.

-A National Helpline for Senior Citizens has been made available by the Central Govt (Ministry of Social Justice and Empowerment) on Oct 1, 2021, and is connected to relevant departments in various states.
+A National Helpline for Senior Citizens has been made available by the Central Govt (Ministry of Social Justice and Empowerment) on Oct 1, 2021, and is connected to relevant departments in various states (see this explanation Opens in new window).
 It is operational in many states, and others are soon expected to make it operational.
 This Seniors Helpline is toll-free and available at 14567 , all 7 days a week, 8 am to 8 pm.

 Some cities also run Elders Helpline/ Senior Citizens’ Helpline, often a cooperation between some NGO working for elder welfare, and the police department.
 These helplines can be used to report abuse of elders, or assist elders in various ways, as well as get information on legal and other issues that relate to elders.
 They may provide information on day care facilities, respite care, home nursing facilities, services that provide attendants and nurses, and old age homes.
 (See also section on Helpage and section on Dignity on this page).